 Why do life insurance companies care if I have been diagnosed with Buerger’s Disease?

 To understand why a life insurance company is likely to “care” if an individual has been diagnosed with Buerger’s Disease, it’s probably best to take a moment and briefly examine exactly what Buerger’s Disease is as well as take a look at some of the complications that can arise as a result of this disease.

 Buerger’s Disease is a rare disease that affects both the arteries and veins in one’s extremities.
 Individuals with this disease will develop inflammation within their blood vessels, causing them to become blocked with “thrombi” or blood clots.

 - Numbness or tingling of the hands and feet.

-- Open soars, and an increased propensity for infection.
+- Open sores, and an increased propensity for infection.

-The exact “cause” of Buerger’s Disease is unknown but what is abundantly clear is that tobacco use does seem to play a significant role in its development.
-For this reason, most life insurance companies will “automatically” deny any traditional term or whole life insurance application form someone who has been diagnosed with Buerger’s Disease and is still using some form of nicotine or tobacco.
+The exact “cause” of Buerger’s Disease is unknown, but it is abundantly clear that tobacco use does seem to play a significant role in its development.
+For this reason, most life insurance companies will “automatically” deny any traditional term or whole life insurance application form someone who has been diagnosed with Buerger’s Disease and is still using nicotine or tobacco.